Child Sexual Abuse

 Child abuse is the perfect crime because its victims are often too embarrassed, confused and fearful to reveal the awful truth that constantly haunts them.
 Though the specific acts of abuse are horrific, it is the psychological and emotional consequences of these acts – such as depression, low self-esteem and lack of trust – which cause the real lifetime injury.
 For example, as a result of these consequences, many adult survivors of sexual abuse experience problems in romantic relationships and they suffer from sexual identity problems.
 Civil lawsuits will not erase the years of loss and suffering for a survivor of sexual abuse, but they can provide a self-affirming experience and are perhaps the best way to hold responsible those who caused the pain.

-Public and private school teachers and school guidance counselors wield tremendous power and control over their students.
+Public and private school teachers, school guidance counselors and sport coaches wield tremendous power and control over their students.
 While the vast majority do a good job in educating and guiding children, there are some who exploit the trust placed in and they sexually abuse their students.
 Paul Mones has the experience to assist sexually abused students and their parents redress the wrongs done to them by teachers and schools.